MazamaScience/reports/CA/revised_draft_AB_617.md

 The [California Air Resource Board](https://ww2.arb.ca.gov/about) (CARB) is the lead agency for climate change programs and oversees all air pollution control efforts in California to attain and maintain health-based air quality standards. **CARB's mission** is to promote and protect public health, welfare, and ecological resources through effective reduction of air pollutants while recognizing and considering effects on the economy.

 In response to AB 617, CARB established the Community Air Protection Program (CAPP or Program).
 The Program’s focus is to reduce exposure in communities most impacted by air pollution.
 Communities around the State are working together to develop and implement new strategies to measure air pollution and reduce health impacts, counting on the support of their respective Air Quality Management Distrcts (AQMD) and Air Pollution Control Districts (APCD).

+## How is the AB 617 governace structured?

+> AB 617 has a unique governance structure, split between CARB, communities, and local air districts.
+CARB provides oversight and grants to community groups to participate in the process; communities provide direction and partner with air districts on monitoring and emissions reduction programs; local air districts partner with communities on community air monitoring and emissions reduction plans, provide incentive funding, and can require stronger pollution controls for sources ([Brookings Report: Climate policy, environmental justice,and local air pollution](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).

 ## Which communities are involved?